rossana87/Project_3_Wanderlust/README.md

 }
 ```

-* The user is available, if logged in, to add a review to one of the destinations.
+* If logged in the user can add a review to one of the destinations.
 I have used the POST request method.
 The function uses a `try...catch` block to handle any errors that may occur.
 The function starts by destructuring the destinationId parameter from the req.params object and then I look for the destination with the method `findById()`.
-If this is successful, the review will be added under the user that is logged in and under that destination Id.
+If this is successful, the review will be added under the user profile and under that destination Id.
 Otherwise, if the destination was not found it will show an error.

 ```js
 export const addReview = async (req, res) => {